New Cinema Tokage: Biography

-After the disband, Yuuichiro and Keisuke later become members of Giza Studio's Japanese pop-rock band U-ka Saegusa in dB which were active in years 2003–2010.
-Nowadays, Keisuke is a member of instrumental band Sensation.
-Yuuichiro's presence was unknown in 2010, however, in 2019 he makes regular appearances as a support guitarist in Sard Underground and Marie Ueda.
+Since 2012, Keisuke is a member of instrumental band Sensation.
+Yuuichiro's presence was unknown from 2010 until 2018, however since 2019 he makes regular appearances as a support guitarist in band Sard Underground along with Keisuke.
 In 2004, Hideki became a member of rock band ELF under Tent House label.
 Motoari formed solo unit Koora and for a short time in 2005 he was blogging on Japanese service Liverdoor.